bmeg/grip-graphql/gql-gen/README.md

 | "lte", "<=" | less than or equal             |
 | "in"        | value is in the list of values |

+Filter keys must be of form TYPE.jsonPath where TYPE is the vertex name without the 'Type' suffix and jsonpath is a '.' delimited path to the field that will be filtered on.
+So for example in 'Specimen.processing.method.coding.display' Specimen is short for SpecimenType which is the vertex that is being filtered and 'processing.method.coding.display' is the path to the field that is filtered.

+Nested filtering is supported and can be done by specifying nested queried node types instead of the root node type.

 Example query using random SNOMED codings:

 ```